Quantifiers and witnesses for the nonclassicality of measurements and of states: Nonclassicality of a set of states

 \section{Nonclassicality of a set of states}

 In the previous section, we focused on defining, certifying, and quantifying nonclassical measurements.
-We now study the analogous questions but for nonclassicality of procedures of the preparation variety.
+We now study the analogous questions, but for the nonclassicality of procedures of the preparation variety.
 We will do so more succinctly, since the methods are entirely analogous.

-We begin by defining the nonclassicality of a quantum state, or of a set of quantum states, following Ref.~\cite{zhang2024parellel}. \begin{definition} A multi-source is classical if and only if the statistics generated by the set of circuits that contract it with \emph{any} effect (i.e., where the set ranges over all effects) are consistent with noncontextuality. \end{definition} As proven in Ref.~\cite{zhang2024parellel}, one then has the following characterization. \begin{theorem} \cite{zhang2024parellel} A multi-source $\msf{P}\coloneqq\{\{p(a|x)\rho_{a|x}\}_{a}\}_x$ is classical if and only if each of its unnormalized states $p(a|x)\rho_{a|x}$ can be decomposed as
+We begin by defining the nonclassicality of a multi-source, which includes a single source and a set of states as special cases, following Ref.~\cite{zhang2024parellel}. \begin{definition} A multi-source is classical if and only if the statistics generated by the set of circuits that contract it with \emph{any} effect (i.e., where the set ranges over all effects) are classically explainable in the sense of Def.~\ref{def:stat}. \end{definition} The analogous conservative interpretation applies to sources.
+A multi-source is counted as classical only if no quantum effect, and hence no quantum measurement, can make it participate in a prepare-and-measure experiment whose statistics fail to be classically explainable.
+Consequently, if a multi-source $\msf P$ and a measurement $\msf M$ generate nonclassical statistics, then $\msf P$ is necessarily nonclassical in the present sense.
+If $\msf P$ were classical, its contraction with every quantum effect, including the effects of $\msf M$, would be classically explainable.
+Thus, in a prepare-and-measure scenario, nonclassical statistics certify the nonclassicality of both components in their respective process-level senses.

+Then, following Theorem~2 of Ref.~\cite{zhang2024parellel}, one has the following characterization. \begin{theorem} A multi-source $\msf{P}\coloneqq\{\{p(a|x)\rho_{a|x}\}_{a}\}_x$ is classical if and only if each of its unnormalized states $p(a|x)\rho_{a|x}$ can be decomposed as

 for some fixed set of normalized states $\{\sigma_{\lambda}\}_{\lambda}$ and some conditional probability distribution $p(a,\lambda|x)$ satisfying